 And if you like science, one thing you'll find is that Jayton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Jayton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Jayton does not have a public transit system used by locals to get to and from work.

 The per capita income in Jayton in 2022 was $29,384, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,536 for a family of four.
 However, Jayton contains both very wealthy and poor people as well.